After leaving Sukyoji Temple, I walked toward Main Street. On the way, I saw a beautiful sake brewery.

-Out of curiosity, I dropped in at this Samurai House.
+Out of curiosity, I dropped in at the Samurai House.
 It used to be a chief retainer’s residence in the late Edo period.
 This building looks one story high, but it is actually not.
 The building structure has some tricks to protect the residents from their enemies.
-You can take a photo with your face put through the hole in a board with a picture of a samurai on it.

 I walked down a pathway called History and Academy Walk at the foot of Mt.
 Ariko.
 I found some historic sites.
 The first one I found was the site of a clan school, Kodokan, established in 1775.

 Across from it, I found the birthplace of Tsutomu Sakurai (1843-1931), who contributed to the development of weather forecasting.